Solving Mysteries Through Chemistry

 CHEMISTRY CONNECTIONS HOMESCHOOL AFTERNOON

 We have created special experiences for homeschool audiences after the traditional field trip groups leave for the day.
-Check out our website in early October for more details.
+Visit this website again in early October for a complete schedule.

 Please note: Chemistry Week topics, activities and environments are designed for students ages 8 and older.